CORNELIA DE LANGE SYNDROME AWARENESS DAY

 Observed annually on the second Saturday in May, Cornelia de Lange Syndrome Awareness Day sheds light on this often misdiagnosed, little-known syndrome.

-Cornelia de Lange Syndrome (CdLS) causes a range of physical, cognitive and medical challenges.
+Cornelia de Lange Syndrome (CdLS) causes a range of physical, cognitive, and medical challenges.
 It is a genetic disorder that even though present at birth, it is not always diagnosed at birth.
 Affecting the physical and intellectual development of a child, CdLS is often known as Bushy Syndrome or Amsterdam dwarfism.
 CdLS can lead to severe developmental abnormalities affecting an estimated 1 in 10,000 to 30,000.

+Many who have CdLS are unaware they even have it.
+The day aims to support research and better forms of diagnosis.
 For more information regarding CdLS day visit the CdLS Awareness Day website.

-HOW TO OBSERVE
+HOW TO OBSERVE #CorneliaDeLangeSyndromeAwarenessDay

-May 7, 2022
+7 May 2022

 9 May 2026